Jimbour Homestead: History

-The property was first claimed by Henry Dennis on behalf of a Scotsman called Todd Scougall in 1842.
+The property was first claimed by Henry Dennis on behalf of a Scotsman called Richard Todd Scougall in 1842.
 Scougall established a run with sheep and cattle which were driven north from the Hunter Valley.
 Scougall experienced disease outbreaks and bankruptcy stemming from the collapse of the Bank of Australasia.
 The property was purchased by Thomas Bell for £3,200 in 1844.
-Bell was from Northern Ireland and had moved to Australia with his family in 1829.
+Bell was from Ireland and had moved to Australia with his family in 1829.

 In 1844, explorer Ludwig Leichhardt stayed at Jimbour, at that time the most northerly station on the Downs, preparing for his trip to Port Essington.
 In 1864, utilising their pre-emptive purchase rights, Thomas Bell, Joshua Peter Bell and John Alexander Bell acquired title to 4,786 acre (pre-emptive portion 1) of the Jimbour holding as tenants in common.
 This pre-emptive purchase included the head station site.
 Following Thomas Bell's death in September 1872, the Jimbour freehold was transmitted to Joshua Peter Bell, John Alexander Bell and a third brother, Marmaduke Bell, as tenants in common.
 The original house built by Scougall was burned down in 1867.

 In about 1873 fashionable Brisbane architects Richard Suter and Annesley Wesley Voysey, in partnership from January 1872 to September 1874, were commissioned to design a new sandstone house, handsome and ambitious in scale and quality, as the main residence at Jimbour.
 Work on Jimbour House commenced in late 1874, and was completed by early 1877.
 Slate for the roof was imported from Wales.
 Gas and water were built into the house.
 Gas was generated from a coal mine on the property and water via a water tower was pumped by a windmill, the first structure known to be erected in Queensland.

 Jerry Jerome, an Aboriginal descent from the local Yiman people, was born on 24 May 1874 at Jimbour homestead to Wollon Charlie [father], an Aboriginal labourer, and his wife Guli.
 Jerry was a local renown horseman, athlete and show boxer, who became an Australian boxing legend.
 Jerry Jerome, fought 58 boxing battles, 35 were wins and 23 were losses.
 In 1915 at the age of 41 Jerry resigned from boxing and died penniless in Cherbourg mission in 1943.